openzim/javascript-libzim/README.md

 ## Tests

-Basic Unit tests are run on each automated build before publishing on the WASM development versions (`libim-wasm.dev.js` and `libzim-wasm.dev.wasm`).
+Basic Unit tests are run on each automated build before publishing on the ASM and WASM builds (e.g., `libim-wasm.dev.js` and `libzim-wasm.dev.wasm`).
-The units tested are the same as those tested in the prototype (see above), i.e.:
+The units tested are the same as those tested in the prototype (see above) and run on two test ZIMs.
+The specific tests are:

-* mounting a test archive in the libzim WASM;
+* mounting a test archive in each of the four libzim builds;
 * checking the reported article count;
 * loading an article;
 * searching.